qrtl/sst-custom/stock_quant_sales_channel/readme/DESCRIPTION.rst

-This module adds sales channel in stock quant.
+This module adds sales channel field in stock.quant.